 It is important to note that the impacts of climate on hydrology can be complex and interrelated, and can vary greatly between regions.
 A thorough understanding of the impacts of climate on hydrology is essential for making informed decisions about water resource management, and for developing effective strategies for adapting to a changing climate.

+Available Data

+Hydrological Data

 There is a provision of daily data recording station at the intake of the Jhimruk project.
 The automatic data recorder records at 8 am.
 No Instantaneous data are found during the data collection procedure.
 The daily discharge measurement from the gauge is recorded from 1995-2022.
 This latest data is used to evaluate the mean monthly discharge, mean annual discharge, flood discharge and low flow discharge as discussed below in this report.

+Gauge Installation and data recording

+Meterological Data

 Since there is no rain gauge at the intake location, no rainfall data are collected.
 However, there is rainfall station set up by Department of Hydrometeorology (DHM), whose data can be acquired and used for the rainfall analysis.
 One rainfall station is within the catchment area; whose influence is relatively high.
 There is a provision of daily data recording station at the intake of the Jhimruk Hydropower Project.
 The automatic data recorder records at 8 am everyday.
 No Instantaneous data are found during the data collection procedure.
 The daily discharge measurement from the gauge is recorded from 1995-2022.
 This latest data is used to evaluate the mean monthly discharge, mean annual discharge, flood discharge and low flow discharge as discussed below in this report.

+Basin Rainfall

 Basin (or catchment) rainfall refers to the total amount of precipitation that falls within the boundaries of a specific watershed or catchment area.
 The spatial and temporal distribution of rainfall in a basin plays a crucial role in determining the water balance and runoff of the watershed.
 Basin rainfall is influenced by a number of factors, including climate, geography, topography, and land use.
 Accurate measurement and monitoring of basin rainfall is essential for understanding the water balance of a watershed and for effective water resource management.
 Basin rainfall data is used in hydrological models to predict runoff, inform water resource planning, and design water management strategies.
 Understanding the patterns and variations of basin rainfall over time is also important for assessing the impacts of climate change on the water cycle and for making informed decisions about water resource management in a changing climate.